 Jesus said, “If you’ve had a bath in the morning, you only need your feet washed now and you’re clean from head to toe.
 My concern, you understand, is holiness, not hygiene.”
 John 13:10

-Spending time at the feet of others was the example Jesus set for us to follow as He bowed before the disciples to wash their feet as an act of honor and service to them.
-Nothing can be greater, than to know that the King of Kings and Lord of Lords, humbled Himself to the position of servant.
+Spending time at the feet of others was the example Jesus set for us to follow as He bowed in subjection to the disciples for the purpose of washing their feet as an act of honor and service.
+Nothing can be greater, than knowing that the King of Kings and Lord of Lords, humbled Himself to the position of servant.
 As we put ourselves in the position of service, we look up into the eyes of the ones that we have come to serve and say.
 “You are the most important person at this very moment.
 I want you to know that you are loved by God and by all of us.
-We are here today simple because of our heart to love and serve you just as Jesus did.”
+We are here today simply because of our heart to love and serve you just as Jesus did.”

 Today, I was once again blessed to participate in a shoe distribution with Samaritan’s Feet.
 The mission and heartbeat of founder, Manny Ohonme, is 10 million pairs of shoes on the feet of 10 million children in the next 10 years You can read more about Manny’s story of how a simple pair of shoes changed his life and led him to follow what was exampled to him by the love of one who came to serve him.

-I have had the privilege of serving alongside of Manny since 2005 and have nothing but the utmost love and respect for this man and his family who daily live out what they believe.
-While we do not often share the same schedule, but we are often in contact and communication.
+I have had the privilege of serving alongside Manny Ohonme and his wife, Tracie since 2005 and have nothing but the utmost love and respect for this man and his family who daily live out what they believe.
+While we do not often share the same schedule, we are often in contact and communication.
 Today, however, Monty and I were blessed with a most special opportunity; to give back to children, teacher’s and staff at an elementary school near our hometown of Dallas, NC.
 We rallied and gathered our friends to help us support the effort of Samaritan’s Feet in our Jerusalem.
 Gastonia, NC

 The day started as usual with the younger children filling our stations.
 So, precious.
 Timid.
 Embarrassed and confused by all these people taking off their old shoes, putting their little feet in cold water, washing them and putting new shoes on their feet.
 Refreshing, but in time the older children would fill the chairs and their disbelief was often verbalized.

-My breathtaking moment happened near the end of the day when a less than thrilled tough 5th grade boy sat down in front of me.
+My breath-taking and life-joy moment happened near the end of the day when a less than thrilled tough 5th grade boy sat down in front of me.
 What would become my favorite conversation of the day began with, “So, lady, how much are they paying you to wash my feet, be nice to me and give me this new pair of shoes?”
-And with no smile, I might add.
+And with attitude and no smile, I might add.
 He was not rude.
 Simple putting it all on the table and in all likelihood, wanting to call me out and say, yep, told you so, they don’t care about me.

 You see, God spoke directly to his heart today.
 The Holy Spirit penetrated the deepest part of this young mans soul and there is no doubt in my mind that the God of the universe will make good on a prayer prayed forward for a life in the balance between the god of this world and our heavenly Father’s will for his life.